CommanderOtto/TutorialSourceControl/Guide.md

+# Source Control Mini-Tutorial Notes
-# ADD A PROJECT TO A GITHUB FOLDER
+## ADD A PROJECT TO A GITHUB FOLDER
 1. Create a repository in github.
 2. Go to the project file in your computer with Windows Powershell.
 Sample: “cd C:\Users\AsuS\source\repos\PaypalTutorialFinal”
 * Git init